udit04/Kitchen-App/README.md

 1) The App has two html pages

-	1) The main page that displays kitchen's live orders
+	1) The main page that displays kitchen's live orders ("baseUrl")
-	2) The secondary page that allows you to insert products and place orders
+	2) The secondary page that allows you to insert products and place orders ("baseUrl/order")

 2) Directory Structure